IsakMovitz/Prototype/README.md

 # Prototype
 A prototype of an Augmented Reality postcard that me and a friend made.
-Created as an interactive game using Unity and C# and Blender.
+Created as an interactive game using Unity,C# and Blender.